LeViteZer-Oy/LeViteZer-Protocol/README.md

  * Controllers (i.g.
 Joysticks)         3
  * General Purpose                      0xFE

-Every type of device has its own set of parameters which is 254 parameters per device type.
+Every device has its own set of parameters which is up to 254 parameters.

 ## Parameter Descriptions